-- After accounting for age and smoking history, the study also showed that clubbed fingers are strongly linked to a shorter life expectancy, though the American Thoracic Society (ATC) says further studies are needed.
+- After accounting for age and smoking history, the study also showed that clubbed fingers are strongly linked to a shorter life expectancy from pulmonary fibrosis, though the American Thoracic Society (ATC) says further studies are needed.

 - Declining lung function is linked to a worse prognosis and seen as a decrease in forced vital capacity (FVC), total lung capacity (TLC), and diffusing capacity of the lungs for carbon monoxide (DLCO).